ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w9d2 - notes Deployment m3.md

   - push to github
   - deploy backend (push to main)
   - deploy frontent (push to main)

-- Work in teams (in case they're in teams, how they can deploy etc)

 - Troubleshooting (adaptable & netlify logs)